Rehabilitation at the Princess Royal Hospital

 During my time in Cardiac Rehabilitation I have developed both the structure of the class and the exercises.
 I have enjoyed my time in Cardiac Rehab and I feel that we have an excellent team and a structured programme so that our patients get the best treatment and follow up that we can offer.
 I enjoy seeing patients progress and then continuing onto the Phase 4 programmes in the community.

-Claire Huggett - Nurse
+Claire Huggett - Sister

 I trained at St Georges Hospital in London and once qualifying worked on the Cardiothoracic Unit for 18 months.
 It was there that I decided that I wanted to become a Cardiac Rehabilitation Nurse.